ansible07/Orbital/Outline.md

 8. Night Club - part 3
     even more fun
 9. Conclusion
+2. Interlude with Frank

 Plot Outline
 ============

+Chairman Zhang is working towards the betterment of humanity, and uses his longstanding relationship with the Machines to get better technology to allow more people to live on the Earth's limited resources.
+However, his efforts are not shown proper (or really any) appreciation by the people (the Righteous Few) who benefit the most.
+He conceives of a plan to "exterminate" them by creating a new version of humanity that is more rational in general, having those people mix with the general population, and through some genetic trickery, basically breed the v1.0 humans out of existance in 10 generations or so.
+He manages to convince the Machines that this is for the benefit of all of humanity, and they agree to design humanity v3.0.

+The first "prototypes", v3.0 humans raised by the Machines, are almost ready.
+One of them, Allison, is set to be instantiated in a physical body in a week, but already there are some unexpected problems.

-Charles is hired to break in to a high security simulation, to find out what the Machines are up to.
-There he meets Allison, and gets to know her.
-Allison is a new generation of emmisaries created by the Machines to steer the remainder of humanity (finally, after decades of apathy).
-Humanity is again headed towards an overpopulation crisis, and at least a few of the Machines finally care enough to try to intervene.
+Charles is hired to break in to a high security simulation (which as it turns out, just contains Allison), to find out what the Machines are up to.
+Charles' employers are also concerned about the future of humanity, and are worried the Machines may have decided to breach the agreements in the Grand Compromise.

+In the simulation, Charles meets Allison, and gets to know her.
+Allison is a new generation of humanity created by the Machines to steer the remainder of humanity in a better direction.
-Allison will soon be instantiated as a human being, though a Human v3.0.
+The Machines want to make humanity more rational, and so have created Allison and her kin to mix with regular humans, and insert superior genes into the population (which is mostly what Chairman Zhang wanted).

 Many redesigns have been attempted in the past, but this is the first serious effort by the Machines to do it, and they've done a complete job.
 Stronger, smarter, immune to disease, and all the usual stuff.
 Beyond that, H3.0's mental infrastructure is largely immune to